emuise/rf_primer/README.md

 ## 6.2 Results and Discussion

-Figure @ref(fig:error-lines) shows the error rates as trees are generated for each class, as well as the out of bag error.
+@fig:error-lines shows the error rates as trees are generated for each class, as well as the out of bag error.
 As additional trees are generated, error in broadleaf and out of bag categories is reduced.
 After approximately 100 trees, the error in broadleaf and out